What is hypothyroidism?

 - Feeling tired, sluggish, or weak.

-- Memory problems, depression, or difficulty concentrating.
+- Memory problems or trouble concentrating.

 - An inability to tolerate cold.